There are currently 28 members

 NATO has a network of committees to deal with all subjects on its agenda, from political to more technical issues, therefore bringing national representatives and experts from all NATO member countries together on a regular basis.

 NATO agencies and organisations are a vital mechanism for procuring and sustaining capabilities collectively.
 They specialise in technical fields that complement and form an integral part of NATO’s agenda: procurement, support and communications and information.

 The Secretary General

 The Secretary General is the Alliance’s top international civil servant.
 This person is responsible for steering the process of consultation and decision-making within the Alliance and ensuring that decisions are implemented.
-The Secretary General is also NATO’s chief spokesperson and heads the Organisation’s International Staff, which provides advice, guidance and administrative support to the national delegations at NATO HQs.
+The Secretary General is also NATO’s chief spokesperson and heads the Organisation’s International Staff, which provides advice, guidance and administrative support to the national delegations at NATO NATO Headquarters.